-One of the biggest changes to superannuation is coming this year - the downsizer super contribution.
+One of the biggest changes to superannuation that became effective 1 July 2018 - the downsizer super contribution.
 These contributions present a unique opportunity to add to your super even in circumstances in which you would otherwise be unable to contribute under superannuation law due to your age or work status.

 In short, it allows people aged 65 or more, who sell their homes, to make extra contributions to their super of up to the lesser of the sale proceeds, or $300,000.
 The home must have been the person’s primary residence at some time and must have been owned for at least 10 years.
 The normal contribution rules around having to be under 75 and meet a work test and other contributions caps don’t apply.